How and Where to Buy Yarn In-Person & Online

 // Online via Independent Dyers

 There’s a major trend of “discovering” and supporting independent dyers in the crochet world and I am so excited about it.
 Independent dye brands, or “indie” dyers, are typically made up of 1 person or a small group that dye yarn and sell it directly to consumers, distributors, and/or yarn shops.
 The definition of an indie dyer is pretty fluid, as many are branching into having larger teams, brick & mortar stores, and even selling exclusively to distributors.
 The common thread of an indie dyer is the lack of corporate backing.
-Some of my favorite indie dyers are Jake of Kenyarn, Ashley of Montana Crochet, and Laverne of BzyPeach (who specializes in plant fibers!).
+Some of my favorite indie dyers are Nicole of Hue Loco, Jake of Kenyarn, Ashley of Montana Crochet, and Laverne of BzyPeach (who specializes in plant fibers!).

 // Other Ways to Acquire Yarn